 There are two sub doshas of Pitta, Pachaka Pitta and Ranjaka Pitta, that govern the digestion.
 Pachaka Pitta governs the breakdown of the food in the stomach and small intestine.
 Ranjaka Pitta governs the five Bhut Agnis, and also bile production, which is important in the digestion of fat.
 The Bhut Agnis scan and identify the different types of toxins.
 When the liver is healthy the Bhut Agnis successfully identify and eliminate these toxins and they do not pass into the Rasa and thereby into the body.
 But when the liver has to process excessive toxins it gets overloaded and overtime loses its ability to scan and eliminate them.
 There are Ayurvedic herbs that have the effect of increasing the production of bile.
 But a simple increase in bile production (which is also a mode of treatment for cholesterol in western medicine) is too simplistic a solution to a high cholesterol problem.

-gives importance to increasing the ability of the liver to scan and eliminate toxins and thereby helps regulate cholesterol levels.
+Cholesterol Ayurvedic medicine gives importance to increasing the ability of the liver to scan and eliminate toxins and thereby helps to regulate cholesterol levels.
 Also, when the progressive metabolism of tissue from Rasa is out of balance it causes a problem.
 An imbalanced Dhatu Agni can create too much or too little fat.
-This is why in addition to reducing the intake of harmful fats and to maintain intake of good fats in reasonable quantities is important to avoid overloading the Meda Agni and the Bhut Agnis.
-Thus, we see that the principles of how to reduce triglycerides in Ayurveda is quite different from that of western medicine.
+This is why in addition to reducing the intake of harmful fats and to maintain the intake of good fats in reasonable quantities is important to avoid overloading the Meda Agni and the Bhut Agnis.
+Thus, we see that the principles of how to reduce triglycerides Ayurveda is quite different from that of western medicine.

 Ayurveda looks at the production of too much cholesterol as the imbalance of the Kapha Dosha.
-Ayurvedic treatment for high cholesterol and triglycerides suggests an Ayurvedic diet that balances the Kapha dosha.
+Ayurvedic treatment for high cholesterol and triglycerides includes an Ayurvedic diet that balances the Kapha dosha.
 This has the effect of balancing the fat metabolism of the entire body.
 The diet that is prescribed to balance the Kapha dosha has food that has astringent, bitter or pungent tastes.
 Ayurveda also recommends avoiding sour, sweet and salty foods to balance Kapha dosha.

-Lentils, smaller split beans, cruciferous vegetables (cabbage, cauliflower and broccoli) and fruits such as pears and apples are astringent foods.
+Astringent foods: Lentils, smaller split beans, cruciferous vegetables (cabbage, cauliflower and broccoli) and fruits such as pears and apples are astringent foods.

-Leafy green vegetables help cleanse the bowels and prevent the accumulation of fats in the body.
+Bitter foods: Leafy green vegetables help cleanse the bowels and prevent the accumulation of fats in the body.

-Grains are recommended by Ayurveda to enhance the metabolism of fats.
+Grains: Grains are recommended by Ayurveda to enhance the metabolism of fats.
 These include unprocessed whole oats, quinoa and amaranth.